 C/FSTs must provide feedback to the Primary Contractor through written quarterly reports and monthly problem resolution meetings that allow for dialogue and review of findings.
-The Primary Contractor is responsible for timely reports back to the C/FST on specific actions and problem resolution resulting from identified issues, concerns and problems.
-The contract or written agreement shall identify the process the Primary Contractor will use to resolve problems and address suggestions identified by the C/FST including the following:
+The Primary Contractor is responsible for timely reports back to the C/FST Program on specific actions and problem resolution resulting from identified issues, concerns, and problems.
+The contract or written agreement with the C/FST Program shall identify the process the Primary Contractor will use to resolve problems and address suggestions identified by the C/FST, including the following:

 - a.
-Process for problem identification and resolution that includes the C/FST Program, consumers, persons in recovery, parents, adolescents, children, designated county staff, staff of the managed care organization, and advocates as appropriate to the problem identified. - b.
-The problem resolution process must include how often problem resolution meetings will occur, with whom, and the responsibilities of all parties (County, C/FST, managed care organization, and Providers).
+Process for problem identification and resolution that includes the C/FST Program, Members, persons in recovery, parents, adolescents, children, designated county staff, staff of the BH-MCO, and advocates as appropriate to the problem identified. - b.
+The problem resolution process must include how often problem resolution meetings will occur, with whom, and the responsibilities of all parties (Primary Contractor, C/FST, BH-MCO, and Providers).
 This process will identify actions to be taken by the Primary Contactor if resolution is not reached.
 There must also be a process in place for responding to urgent matters identified by Members. - c.
-The Managed Care Organization sub-contracts with Providers of behavioral health services in their network shall include the timeframe in which the Provider must respond to the recommendations made by the C/FST as directed by the County, Managed Care Organization or the C/FST.
+The BH-MCO's sub-contracts with Providers of behavioral health services in their network shall include the timeframe in which the Provider must respond to the recommendations made by the C/FST as directed by the Primary Contractor, BH-MCO or the C/FST.
 Providers of behavioral health services should be required to use C/FST feedback in their quality management program. - d.
-The Primary Contractor must provide a timely response to the C/FST on actions taken in response to reported problems and concerns resulting from service Recipient interviews for inclusion in the next quarterly report.
+The Primary Contractor must provide a timely response to the C/FST on actions taken in response to reported problems and concerns resulting from service recipient interviews for inclusion in the next quarterly report. - e.

-e.
 Mechanisms must be in place to address identified trends or system changes that may require the Primary Contractor to study in more depth to understand the issue and resolve.
 This may include focus meetings on specific topics or collaboration with other involved service systems.
 The results of these focus studies will be provided to the C/FST for inclusion in their reports.